Mukedes/Gold-Price-Prediction-Analysis/README.md

 ## Dataset Description:
 1. Date: A unique identifier for each trading day.

-3. Close: Closing price of gold on the respective date.
+3. Close: The closing price of gold on the respective date.

 5. Volume: Gold trading volume on the corresponding date.

-7. Open: Opening price of gold on the respective date.
+7. Open: The opening price of gold on the respective date.

 9. High: The highest recorded price of gold during the trading day.

-11. Low: The lowest price recorded for gold in the trading day.
+11. Low: The lowest price recorded for gold on trading day.

 ## Project Objectives: